Admission to the Champaign Aviation Museum is Free (Donations accepted).

 - Web: www.nationalmuseum.af.mil/

 The National Museum of the United States Air Force in Dayton is the world’s oldest and largest military aviation museum.
-Attracting more than 1 million visitors a year, the museum boasts more 400 aerospace vehicles and thousands of historical items.
+Attracting more than one million visitors a year, the museum boasts more 400 aerospace vehicles and thousands of historical items.
 Sensory rich exhibits, hands-on educational programs and entertaining special events entice the imagination and bring the Air Force story to life.
 From the Wright brothers through the stealth age, the museum offers visitors a dynamic tour through the portals of aviation history.
 Highlights include the only permanent public display of a B-2 bomber, President Kennedy’s Air Force One, a Doolittle Raiders exhibit and much more.
 Also available are an IMAX Theatre, a souvenir shop and a café.
 Museum admission and parking are FREE.
-For more information, visit the museum’s web site at www.nationalmuseum.af.mil or call (937) 255-3286.

 - Web: Click here

-The NASA Glenn Research Center Tours: You may think you have “the right stuff” but until you tour NASA, you won’t know for sure.
-Public facility tours are offered on the select Saturdays year-round.
-These include the zero gravity research facility, wind tunnels, and space simulation chambers.
+The NASA Glenn Research Center Tours in Cleveland: You may think you have “the right stuff” but until you tour NASA, you won’t know for sure.
+Public facility tours include the zero gravity research facility, wind tunnels, and space simulation chambers.
 Tours include a visit to the NASA Gift Shop where you can pick up a special souvenir or NASA apparel.